BEST Homemade Vegan Mayonnaise

 This easy homemade Vegan Mayonnaise recipe is the perfect substitute for traditional mayo and is delicious on sandwiches, in sauces, and dressings.
 It is completely egg-free, dairy-free, and oil-free!

-That’s why I am so excited about this healthier homemade vegan mayo recipe.
-It can be used for everything you use traditional mayonnaise for to make more nutritious recipes and meals!
-If you love mayo like I do, try our spicy vegan mayo and wasabi mayo as well, and we have a whole list of vegan mayo recipes for you to try.
+If you love mayo as I do, try our spicy vegan mayo and wasabi mayo as well, and we have a whole list of vegan mayo recipes for you to try.

 Homemade vegan mayo is made of wholesome ingredients that make it a delicious and much healthier option than traditional mayo.